Bridge scoring: Contract points

+The contract points are doubled if the contract is doubled, and quadrupled if the contract is redoubled.

 Overtrick points

 When declarer makes overtricks, their score value depends upon the contract denomination, declarer's vulnerability and whether or not the contract is undoubled, doubled or redoubled.
 In an undoubled contract each overtrick earns the same as in contract points (30 for notrump and major suit contracts, 20 for minor suit contracts); values increase significantly when the contract has been doubled or redoubled, especially when vulnerable.